Speech error: Evidence and insights

-Here the past tense morpheme resp. the plural morpheme is phonologically conditioned, although the lemmas are exchanged.
-This proves that first the lemmas are inserted and then phonological conditioning takes place.
+Here, the past tense morpheme and the plural morpheme are phonologically conditioned, although the lemmas are exchanged.
+This proves that the lemmas are inserted before phonological conditioning takes place.

 Target: Don't yell so loud! / Don't shout so loud!

 Error: Don't shell so loud!

 "Shout" and "yell" are both appropriate words in this context.
 Due to the pressure to continue speaking, the speaker has to make a quick decision which word should be selected.
 This pressure leads to the speaker's attempt to utter the two words simultaneously, which resulted in the creation of a blend.
-According to Charles F. Hockett there are six possible blends of "shout" and "yell".
-Why did the speaker choose "shell" and not one of the alternatives?
-The speaker obeyed unconscious linguistic rules because he selected the blend, which satisfied the linguistic demands of these rules the best.
+According to Charles F. Hockett, there are six possible blends of "shout" and "yell".
+The speaker obeyed unconscious linguistic rules because they selected the blend which satisfied the linguistic demands of these rules the best.
 Illegal non-words are for example instantaneously rejected.

-In conclusion, the rules which tell language users how to produce speech must also be part of our mental organization of language.
+In conclusion, the rules that govern the production of speech must also be part of our mental organization of language.